The hot date you don't want this Valentine's Day!Posted

 Romance might be in the air ahead of Valentine's Day but firefighters are warning couples not to get caught up in the heat of the moment.

-North Wales Fire and Rescue Service wants people to take extra care this 14 February if they are planning on creating a romantic setting - especially with a naked flame.
+North Wales Fire and Rescue Service wants people to take extra care on 14th February if they are planning on creating a romantic setting - especially with a naked flame.

 Tea-lights and alcohol can be a recipe for disaster if they're not used in the correct way, and leaning in for a kiss over a candlelit dinner could result in setting fire to hair or clothes.